-Ohio Department of Higher Education, (formerly the Ohio Board of Regents)
+OHIO DEPARTMENT OF HIGHER EDUCATION (Formerly the Ohio Board of Regents)

-25 South Front Street Columbus, OH 43215 Phone: 614-466-6000 Fax: 614-466-5866 ohiohighered.org
+25 South Front Street Columbus, OH 43215 Phone: 614-466-6000

+Fax: 614-466-5866 ohiohighered.org

-Complaints to the Ohio Department of Higher Education (Formerly the Ohio Board of Regents)
+Complaints to the Ohio Department of Higher Education

-The Ohio Department of Higher Education is responsible for responding to formal complaints against public, independent non-profit and proprietary institutions of higher education in Ohio.
+The Ohio Department of Higher Education is responsible for responding to formal complaints against public, independent non-profit, and proprietary institutions of higher education in Ohio.
 While the Ohio Department of Higher Education has limited authority over colleges and universities, and cannot offer legal advice or initiate civil court cases, their staff will review submitted complaints and work with student complainants and institutions.